 - Make a list of all the people who were involved in the matter, who could eventually be witnesses for the case.

-Identifying the allegations made against you, or if you were an innocent party, identifying your grievance:
+2. Identify the allegations made against you, or if you were an innocent party, identify your grievance